 - Trends over time should be interpreted with caution as PHO's respiratory testing algorithm changes each year.
-For current information on testing eligibility, please refer to the PHO respiratory viruses (including influenza) Test Information Sheet.8 - Date was assigned using sample collection date if provided and login date (date the sample was received at PHO) otherwise. - Public health unit was assigned using patient's postal code if provided and submitter's postal code otherwise. - Percent positivity for populations with a small number tested may be unstable and should be interpreted with caution. - Results may not be representative of Ontario overall as other microbiology laboratories also perform testing for influenza and other respiratory viruses. - Current PHO respiratory testing includes routine testing of select population groups8, including: - Symptomatic children (<18 years) seen in the emergency department (ED) - Symptomatic hospitalized patients (ward and intensive care unit) - Symptomatic residents in congregate living settings (non-outbreak) - Specimens from the first four symptomatic individuals (including healthcare workers/staff) in an outbreak that request respiratory virus testing - Individuals attending physician offices that are part of the Sentinel Practitioner Surveillance Network (SPSN).11 SPSN patients are exempt from laboratory testing restrictions.
+For current information on testing eligibility, please refer to the PHO respiratory viruses (including influenza) Test Information Sheet.8 - Date was assigned using sample collection date if provided and login date (date the sample was received at PHO) otherwise. - Public health unit was assigned using patient's postal code if provided and submitter's postal code otherwise. - Percent positivity for populations with a small number tested may be unstable and should be interpreted with caution. - Results may not be representative of Ontario overall as other microbiology laboratories also perform testing for influenza and other respiratory viruses. - Current PHO respiratory testing includes routine testing of select population groups8, including: - Symptomatic children (<18 years) seen in the emergency department (ED) - Symptomatic hospitalized patients (ward and intensive care unit)

+- Symptomatic residents in congregate living settings (non-outbreak) - Specimens from the first four symptomatic individuals (including healthcare workers/staff) in an outbreak that request respiratory virus testing - Individuals attending physician offices that are part of the Sentinel Practitioner Surveillance Network (SPSN), a subset of the PHO Laboratory data.
+11 The SPSN is a network of primary care practitioners aiming to monitor the effectiveness of the influenza vaccine and support respiratory surveillance.
+SPSN patients are exempt from laboratory testing restrictions. - COVID-19 (SARS-CoV-2) testing data is only presented from OLIS.